bradhowes/swift-math-parser/Sources/MathParser/Documentation.docc/MathParser.md

 evaluator.eval("x", value: 42)  // => 126
 ```

-This delayed evaluations also works for functions -- you can parse an expression with 1 or 2 argument functions that are
+This delayed evaluation also works for functions: you can parse an expression with 1 or 2 argument functions that are
 not known to ``MathParser``.
-It will perform any math operations that it can while holding off on evaluating those that
+It will however perform any math operations that it can while holding off on evaluating
-involve unknown symbols.
-Like with the unknown variables, you then provide an ``Evaluator`` with the mapping of function
+those that involve unknown symbols.
+Like the case with the unknown variables, you then provide an ``Evaluator`` with the
-names and function closures when you wish to finish a calculation and obtain a numeric result.
+mapping of function names to function closures when you wish to finish a calculation and obtain a numeric result.

 ```swift
 let parser = MathParser()